-- If any help or advice is offered to parents, so they can ensure their children become confident readers
+- How much are parents encouraged/expected to hear their children read at home?
+And is any help or advice offered to parents, so they can ensure their children become confident readers?

-- If any of the teachers have specialist training in reading recovery, dyslexia or similar.
+- Do any of the teachers have specialist training in reading recovery, dyslexia or similar?

-- If children have regular visits to the school library and whether they are encouraged to choose books to enjoy at home.
+- Do children have regular visits to the school library and are they are encouraged to choose books to enjoy at home?

 - What provision is made for gifted readers?
 Is age appropriate extension material provided?
 Is there a limit to how quickly they can progress through the stages?

 Children won't always get things right and there are differing approaches to behaviour management.
 Is the school's policy in line with your thinking?